MetPX/sarracenia/doc/mirroring_use_case.rst

 **Dominic Racette** - ECCC CMC Operations Implementation

    Client lead on the mirroring project.
 A lot of auditing and running of tests.
    Integration/deployment of copying plugins.
 A great deal of testing and extraction of log reports.
+   This was a project relied extensive client participation to provide a hugely varied test suite, and Dominic was responsible for the lion´s share of that work.

+**Anthony Chartier** - ECCC CMC Development

+   Client lead on the *Acquisition de Données Environnementales* the data acquisition system used by Canadian numerical weather prediction suites.

 **Doug Bender** - ECCC CMC Operations Implementation

    Another client analyst participating in the project.
 Awareness, engagement, etc...